jsbots/AutoFish/README.md

 This is commonly referred to as a "pixel bot."
 It operates without modifying the game's memory or utilizing vision libraries like OpenCV.
 Instead, it employs a simpler approach: it analyzes the game window for concentrated red colors and monitors that area for any changes.
 As the bobber moves and gently sways, the bot follows its motion.
 However, when the bobber suddenly jerks, the bot clicks on it and catches the fish.

-It's important to note that the bot requires the game window to be open at all times and does not function in the background.
-To address this limitation, one can utilize a **virtual machine** such as VirtualBox or VMware Player.

 ## Disclaimer :warning:

-**This project was solely developed for educational purposes, aiming to explore the feasibility of creating a functional gaming bot using JavaScript.**
+**This project was solely developed for educational purposes, aiming to explore the feasibility of creating a functional gaming bot using web-development technologies only.
+The software provided should never be used with real-life applications, games and servers**

-This software can be used with any game that has a similar fishing logic.

-It's important to note that using bots in the majority of games is explicitly prohibited.
-Engaging in such activities carries significant risks, including potential consequences such as account suspension, loss of in-game progress, or even real-world financial losses.

-When using this software, it is crucial to understand and accept the associated risks.
+If you still want to use it outside educational sandbox, it is crucial to understand and accept the associated risks.
 You assume full responsibility for any outcomes that may arise, as no one else can be held accountable.
-It's essential to acknowledge that this software is not designed to be "undetectable" in any way, nor was it ever intended for such purposes.
-As a result, no guarantees or assurances can be made regarding the functionality or outcomes of the bot.
+It's essential to acknowledge that this software is not designed to be "undetectable" in any way, nor was it ever intended for such purposes as stated above.
+As a result, **no guarantees or assurances can be made regarding the functionality or outcomes of the bot**.

-It is provided as-is, without warranties or guarantees.

 ## Guide :blue_book: